Vietnamese passengers stranded at Narita Airport due to Super Typhoon Hagibis

 Empty

-According to NHK, seven people have died so far.
+According to NHK television, seven people have died so far.
 Among them is a man in his 60s who was found in a flooded apartment.
-Seventeen people are missing, about 80 are injured, and more than 270,000 households are without power.
+Seventeen people are missing, about 80 have been injured, and more than 270,000 households are without electricity.

 Hagibis được coi là siêu bão có sức tàn phá mạnh nhất trong vòng 60 năm trở lại đây ở Nhật Bản

-Hagibis is considered the most destructive super typhoon in Japan in the past 60 years.
+Hagibis is considered the most destructive super typhoon in Japan in the last 60 years.

-Attention is now focused on Fukushima, home to the Fukushima nuclear power plant that was crippled by the 2011 earthquake and tsunami.
-Tokyo Electric Power Company reported abnormalities last night from sensors monitoring water supplies in the city.
+Attention is currently focused on Fukushima, home to the Fukushima nuclear power plant which was crippled in the 2011 earthquake and tsunami.
+Tokyo Electric Power Company reported last night that there were abnormalities detected by sensors monitoring the city's water supply.